 That inventory number was in itself a remarkably low number.
-Go back two more years to 2019 and had 729 listings at the end of the June.
+Go back two more years to 2019 and had 729 listings at the end of June.
 This 52% increase in inventory in the last couple of months is actually a decrease of 72%.
-Some our car has never had much gas in the tank, but it was replenished regularly just not as much as last year.
+Some of our cars has never had much gas in the tank, but it was replenished regularly just not as much as last year.

 Low Inventory Limits Sales

 In the first half we had 331 sales down from the 511 blockbuster sales that we had last year.
 While we didn’t have the Bugatti Chiron of sales that we had last year, we still had a pretty peppy Audi TT driving sales (my favorite car, I’ve every owned:).
 Given the record low inventory we had every week this year, those 331 sales are remarkable.
 If we’d had more inventory, we would have a lot more sales.

 You would think reading many of the news reports that sales have stopped due to sky-high interest rates.
 Sales haven’t stopped, and by just about any measure interest rates are not sky high.
 We had 69 sales in June this year, which is below our 10-year average of 91 sales, but it’s only 24% down, when our inventory is down 72%.

 Interest rates were reported over 6%, but I don’t know that anyone in Greenwich saw that rate.
 All of the mortgage bankers that I work with have been sending me with their weekly emails with 30-year jumbo rates in the low to mid 5%’s.
 ARM’s are often under 5% and at least one bank will offer you a mortgage under 4% if you are willing to move your banking relationship over to them.